First time snowbirds won’t want to forget these quick tips.

 - Call to temporarily suspend services you won’t need such as telephone, cable/satellite and internet.
 If you have a home monitoring system make sure to let them know your plans; they will tell you if you need to keep any services, such as phone, running while you’re away.

-- If you’re going to be gone for an extended period, consider signing up for a mail service such as our Postal Mail Service.
+- If you’re going to be gone for an extended period, consider signing up for a mail service.
 These services help you manage your mail digitally forwarding what’s important and discarding anything unwanted.
-If you’re a Value Kard Rewards member you’ll save big on this handy service.

 - Winterize your home by having the furnace checked, gutters cleaned and roof inspected to insure you’re not on the way to unpleasant surprises.